-Item Description Mode Specifies the L2TP tunnel mode on the router side: • PPTP server - Specify an IP address range offered by the server. • PPTP client - Specify the IP address of the server.
+Item Description Mode Specifies the L2TP tunnel mode on the router side: PPTP server - Specify an IP address range offered by the server.
+PPTP client - Specify the IP address of the server.
 Server IP Address IP address of the server.
 Local IP Address IP address of the local side of the tunnel.
 Remote IP Address IP address of the remote side of the tunnel.
 Remote Subnet Address of the network behind the remote side of the tunnel.
 Remote Subnet Mask The mask of the network behind the remote side of the tunnel Username Username for the PPTP tunnel login.
 Password Password for the PPTP tunnel login.
-Enter valid characters only, see chap.
-1.4.1!
+Enter valid characters only.

-Table 47: PPTP Tunnel Configuration
+Table 44: PPTP Tunnel Configuration